 3. Meditate, Contemplate or Spend Time in Quiet Reflection

-It may seem counterintuitive against the backdrop of the energizing nature of spring, but meditation is absolutely one of my favourite self-care habits and practices this spring.
+It may seem counterintuitive against the backdrop of the energizing nature of spring, but meditation is one of my favourite spring self-care habits and practices.

-I had never consistently meditated, but after my son was born, I decided to see if it might help improve my sleep, relax my nervous system that seemed “always on” all of a sudden, and maybe even alleviate some of my new fears and worries about this vulnerable little person I was suddenly, and permanently, responsible for.
+I had never consistently meditated, but after my son was born, I decided to see if it might help me.
+And it did!
+It helped improve my sleep, relax my nervous system, and even relieve some of my new fears and worries about this vulnerable little person I was suddenly responsible for.

-I quickly fell in love with meditation and it remains one of ways I take extra good care of myself.
+Meditation remains one of the best ways I take extra good care of myself.